AtreyaSh/shallow-discourse-parser/README.md

 $ ./init.sh
 ```

+For an overview of our functions/models/results, please refer to the [readme](src/README.md) in our `src/` directory.

+# Data Requirements

+Please copy the following data into the data/ directory:

+* Penn Discourse TreeBank (PDTB) 2.0, a 1-million-word Wall Street Journal corpus; there are train, dev, test and blind directories (named en.train/, en.dev/, en.test, and en.blind-test/ respectively).
+They have to include the parses and relations files (normally called parses.json/relations.json) (http://www.cs.brandeis.edu/~clp/conll16st/rules.html).
+Simply, place these four folders into the data/ directory.

+* GoogleNews-vectors-negative300 (https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?pref=2&pli=1).
+This can either be manually downloaded through this link or automatically downloaded by running `init.sh` as described above (useful for server-based applications).

+# Citation
 ## The Frankfurt Shallow Discourse Parser

 Developed at the Applied Computational Linguistics Lab (ACoLi), Goethe University Frankfurt am Main, Germany.